agajankush/youtube-python-sql/README.md

 * **SQLAlchemy:** For interacting with SQL databases (SQLite in this case).
 * **(Optional) Streamlit:** For building and deploying the interactive dashboard.

-## 📂 Repository Structure
-├── data/                     # Contains the downloaded YouTube datasets (not committed due to size) ├
-├── plots/                    # (Optional) Directory to store generated visualizations and results ├
-├── data_cleaning.py          # Python script for data loading and cleaning ├
-├── data_cleaning_initial.py  # Jupyter notebook to check how the data looks ├
-├── analysis.py               # Data gathering/cleaning/concatinating/saving and Exploratory Data Analysis (EDA).
-├
-├── sql_analysis.py           # Python script for SQL queries and analysis ├
-└── streamlit_dashboard.py    # (Optional) Python script for the Streamlit dashboard (COMING SOON) ├
-├── README.md                 # The file you are currently reading
-├
-└── requirements.txt          # List of Python dependencies

 ## ⚙️ Setup and Installation

 1.  **Clone the repository:**